National Dance Project Presentation Grant

 *Each NDP supported project has its own designated tour period.
 Tour periods may differ.
 Please contact the tour coordinator for specific timelines.
 For general questions about NDP tour periods, please contact NDP staff.

-- September, 2015–February, 2016: Eligible organizations interested in presenting an NDP project should contact tour coordinators to engage in planning and negotiations listed in the directory.
+- September, 2017–February, 2018: Eligible organizations interested in presenting an NDP project should contact tour coordinators to engage in planning and negotiations listed in the directory.

-- September 2016-February 2017: Eligible organizations interested in presenting an NDP project should contact tour coordinators to engage in planning and negotiations listed in the directory.
+- August 2018-October 2018: Eligible organizations interested in presenting an NDP project should contact tour coordinators to engage in planning and negotiations listed in the directory.

-- November 2016 (Exact Date TBD): Presentation Grant application deadline (applications for engagement taking place between January 1, 2017 – June 30, 2017 must be received by this deadline).
+- November 17, 2018: Presentation Grant application deadline (applications for engagement taking place between January 1, 2019 – June 30, 2019 must be received by this deadline).
 Invited application apply online and must submit their application by 11:59pm EST on the deadline.

 REQUIREMENTS & REPORTS FOR GRANT RECIPIENTS